HerbstGewinn/Streamlit-Realtime-Openai/README.md

 Change folder directory to the one where the actual file is Store in env variables $env:OPENAI_API_KEY = "...."

-And then run the app, input the info in Json format or speak in realtime with the api
+And then run the app, connect to API, input the info in Json format or speak in realtime with the api